 BetterHelp provides a convenient option for people who want mental health counseling but can’t (or don’t wish to) see a therapist in person.
 For a weekly subscription, clients can access virtual video, phone, or text therapy sessions with licensed professionals.
 The price is more affordable for many patients than in-person therapy, and the financial aid plans make the service even more accessible to a wide range of people.

-- Get matched with a licensed therapist (98% satisfaction rate)
+- Get matched to a licensed online couples therapist quickly

 - Unlimited messaging, plus live chat, phone and video sessions

 - Extra privacy tools to ensure confidentiality and control of your data

 - Meet or talk with your therapist individually or as a couple